iomicroservices/baselink-nuxt/content/services/tradespeople/gardener/planting.md

 What you get with planting service

 #description
 Whether you're refreshing flower beds or starting a new garden from scratch, our skilled gardeners{{ $doc.location }} can help bring your outdoor space to life.
 Not sure what to choose?
-We’re happy to recommend plants that suit your space, style, and the seasons.
+We're happy to recommend plants that suit your space, style, and the seasons.

 #items